kkrings/ansible-roles/README.rst

 Prerequisites
 -------------

-After the installation of the minimal Ubuntu 18.04, you should end up in Bash.
 I recommend the installation of the latest Ansible version inside its own virtual Python environment via the virtualenvwrapper_ script::